 - Order management

-It also has a robust API that allows for custom integrations.
+It also has a robust API that allows for custom integrations, making it an ideal solution for enterprise-level ecommerce.
 The platform is designed to be highly scalable and can handle large volumes of data and traffic.
 Its architecture allows it to easily scale up or down to meet changing business needs.
 It uses a proprietary framework called SiteGenesis, which includes a robust API that allows developers to easily extend and modify functionality.
 Additionally, the platform supports popular front-end frameworks like React, Angular, and Vue.js, making it easy to build custom storefronts.
 The platform is very user-friendly: its intuitive interface allows businesses to easily manage their eCommerce websites.

 Some examples of websites that use Salesforce Commerce Cloud include Adidas, Puma, Godiva, and L’Oreal.